Giovanni-Andretta/HTTPy-Requests/README.md

 ## 💡 About the Project

-Application to send and manage HTTP requests (GET, POST, PUT, DELETE) using Python and Tkinter.
+Application to send and manage HTTP requests (GET, POST, PUT, DELETE) using Python, Tkinter and cURL.
 It allows you to easily create, save, and load HTTP requests, view responses, and manage request history.

 ## Functionalities